Tag: Trump

 In private, the president’s exasperation has been even sharper.
 He has intermittently fumed for months over Mr. Sessions’s decision to recuse himself from the investigation into Russian meddling in last year’s election, according to people close to Mr. Trump who insisted on anonymity to describe internal conversations.
 In Mr. Trump’s view, they said, it was that recusal that eventually led to the appointment of a special counsel who took over the investigation.

-He expects people who work for … Read the rest
+He expects people who work for him to defy the law and ethical rules.

 Adam Liptak and Peter Baker at the Times spare a thought for Trump’s lawyers.